2019-03-05 at 11:19 am #6873

 Why it is so existentially important for people to express themselves creatively to the point where they become neurotic, hate themselves and become self-destructive in the process?
 Is it because they depend on an inspiration that is never guaranteed?
 What is that inspiration?
 Is it because there is something inherrently or morally wrong in trying to create separately from God’s creativity?
 A sympthom of our own estrangement from God?
 How can all this be explained in terms of Vedic ideas?

-- This topic was modified 2 weeks, 4 days ago by admin.
+- This topic was modified 1 year, 4 months ago by Ashish Dalela.
 Reason: spelling

 This question got me started into writing about Vedic philosophy.
 I was living in Calcutta at that time and desperately wanting to do something, but circumstances did not allow it.
 In that desperation I turned the question upside-down and started asking myself: Why do I want to do anything?
 What is the reason for this creative urge?
 Why am I so unhappy without it?